A computer graphics image is just the result of a whole lot of mathematical calculations.

 To do this in 3D, we need a z coordinate as well, which is the depth of the object into the screen.

 A matrix for operating on 3D points is 3 by 3.

 For example, the 3D matrix for doubling the size of an object is as follows; it multiplies each of the x, y and z values of a point by 2.

 You can try out this 3D matrix in the following interactive.

-The above image mesh has 3644 points in it, and your matrix was applied to each one of them to work out the new image.
+The teapot mesh in the above interactive has thousands of points in it, and your matrix was applied to each one of them to work out the new image.

 The next interactive allows you to do translation (using a vector).

 Use it to get used to translating in the three dimensions (don't worry about using matrices this time.)